Visit the Lee Roy Selmon Statue on THEA's Selmon Greenway

 We feel strongly in supporting and spearheading community initiatives throughout our region that activate spaces and enhance the beauty of our properties.
 We have commissioned artwork and murals, worked with neighborhood associations on underpass beautification projects, provided gateways, created an urban green spine in Downtown Tampa with pocket parks, and lit our bridges with vibrant colors for a dramatic illuminated display.

 In our latest community initiative, we commissioned Joel Randell to create a sculpture of Lee Roy Selmon for the Selmon Greenway.
 We chose to name our property, the Selmon Expressway, after Lee Roy Selmon and are deeply honored to be able to pay tribute to a man who was so deeply admired and respected in our community.
 When we saw Randell's bronze sculpture of Perry Harvey Sr. at the Perry Harvey Park, Sr. in downtown Tampa, we knew Randell would be the right artist to capture the essence of this great man.
 Being from Oklahoma, Randell had been a football fan of Lee Roy Selmon and was well aware of the family legacy at the University of Oklahoma.
 Selmon is regarded as one of the University's all-time football greats.

 With input from Mrs. Selmon, we worked with the artist to design a statue that would reflect a man who was so much more than just a football legend.
-He was a businessman, a leader, and mentor at the University of South Florida, a family man, and a friend to all.
+He was a family man, a businessman, a leader, and a mentor at the University of South Florida, and a friend to all.

 More about the artist: https://www.sculptorjoelrandell.com/